Do you know how heat and humidity affect your deck?

 Here in the Midwest, we are used to crazy weather patterns that can change at the drop of a hat, but our decks?
 Not so much.
-Summer heat and humidity can really do a number to your deck, especially if your deck is untreated or unsealed.
+Summer heat and humidity can really do a number on your deck, especially if your deck is untreated or unsealed.
 Composite decks have their own challenges as well.

 We always recommend putting a protective layer on your deck, by staining or sealing it with a weather protective layer.
 This way your deck will have more longevity and be able to stand up to the elements.
 Or if you want you can negate the whole process by having a Trex Composite deck.

 Damage can be done over time from heat, sun, and rain exposure.
 When it’s hot out wood will shrink and dry out, which makes it more absorbent to rain and liquids.
-This will absorb into untreated wood and cause swelling and buckling.
+This will absorb untreated wood and cause swelling and buckling.
 This cycle of shrinking and swelling will cause wood to warp and buckle and can pull nails out from joints.